shizhediao/Post-Training-Data-Flywheel/README.md

 # Post-Training-Data-Flywheel

 ## Goal
-We aim to provide the best recipes to find, select, and synthesize high-quality and large-quantity data for post-training your LLMs.
+We aim to provide the best references to search, select, and synthesize high-quality and large-quantity data for post-training your LLMs.

 ## Introduction

+There are two contributions in this repository:
+1. Data Generation: We provide the data generation process for two important domains: instruction following and function calling.
+2. High-quality Datasets: We provide a list of high-quality datasets for post-training LLMs in the domains of instruction following, coding, and math.
+We provide a quality check for the datasets.
-The datasets are sourced from various repositories and platforms, including Hugging Face, GitHub, and other sources.
-The datasets are carefully curated and evaluated to ensure high quality and relevance for post-training LLMs.
+3. According to the quality check, we carefully curated a new data collection for post-training LLMs.
+The datasets are carefully collected and evaluated to ensure high quality and relevance for post-training.

+## Download
+You can download the datasets directly from the [Hugging Face Hub](https://huggingface.co/Post-training-Data-Flywheel).
+There are two versions:
+1. Flywheel-v1: A small and highly curated datasets.
+2. Flywheel-v2: A large and diverse datasets. (recommended)

+## Data Generation
+We provide the data generation process for two important domains: [instruction following](./IF-generation/) and [function calling](./FC-generation/).

-# Quality Check
+## Quality Check
 - Domain: we are only concerned about the following tasks: instruction following, coding, and math.
 Datasets other than those in English are not considered.
 - Data source: only keep GPT-4 generated data.
 Drop inferior data sources (gpt-3.5-turbo).
 - popular dataset, download > 1K.